 - Provide / drink large amounts of water or milk to drink Do not give liquids to a person who is unconscious or convulsing! - Consult the label BEFORE vomiting is induced the label may advise against inducing vomiting.
 Do not induce vomiting with emulsifiable concentrate (E, EC) formulations. - Do not induce vomiting if a person is unconscious or is convulsing! - Seek medical attention.
 Take the pesticide label with you, but do not contaminate vehicles or expose others if you must take the container with you. - If the pesticide was not swallowed, rinse mouth thoroughly with clean water.
 If mouth is burned or irritated, consult a physician.

 Pesticide Inhaled

 - Move victim to fresh air immediately!

 - Warn others in the area of the danger.

 - Loosen tight clothing.

-- Administer artificial respiration if necessary, but try to determine if the person also may have swallowed any pesticide avoid any pesticide or vomit that may be around the victim's mouth.

 Blackberry and Raspberry (continued) Pesticide Stewardship and Safety (continued)